tbmorrison/snaq-seq/README.md

 * Snaq-seq is preparing to launch...
 ```

-If the answer is N (no), Snaq-seq will proceed to generate bwa on the fly and verify if the indices should be saved for future analysis.
+If the answer is N (no), Snaq-seq will proceed to generate bwa indices on the fly and verify if the indices should be saved for future analysis.

 ```